A Simple and Scalable Graph Neural Network for Large Directed Graphs: Experiments

 To investigate the performance contributions of aggregated features and adjacency lists in directed/undirected graphs, we conduct ablation studies with the variants removing directed graphs (``wo directed''), undirected graphs (``wo undirected''), aggregated features (``wo aggregation''), adjacency lists (``wo adjacency''), and transposed directed graphs (``wo transpose'').
 Table \ref{tb:ablation} shows the node classification results of the variants compared with \textsc{A2DUG}.

-First, in squirrel, snap-patents, and wiki, the original \textsc{A2DUG} achieves the best classification results.
-These results validate our assumption that aggregated features and adjacency lists in directed/undirected graphs complement each other.
-Second, in genius, ogbn-arxiv, and pokec, the variant ``wo directed'' achieves the best results.
-This implies that the information from undirected graphs is important to predict the labels in these datasets.
-Also, directed graphs even work as noise in these datasets because the results of ``wo directed'' are slightly better than the original.
-In contrast, in arxiv-year, the variant ``wo undirected'' achieves the best result.
-Even though the graph structure and node features of ogbn-arxiv are exactly the same as arxiv-year, interestingly, the importance of directed and undirected graphs is different due to the difference in their prediction targets.
-These observations clarify that the adaptive effect control on directed and undirected graphs is effective.
+\textbf{Several datasets require all the combinations to achieve the state-of-the-art results. } In cornell, squirrel, snap-patents, and wiki, the original \textsc{A2DUG} achieves the best classification results.
+This validates our assumption that aggregated features and adjacency lists in directed/undirected graphs complement each other.

-Next, we discuss the importance of aggregated features and adjacency lists.
-The variant ``wo aggregation'' obtains better results than ``wo adjacency'' in pokec and wiki.
+\textbf{The importance of aggregated features and adjacency lists depends on the characteristics of datasets. } The variant ``wo aggregation'' obtains better results than ``wo adjacency'' in pokec and wiki.
 This means that adjacency lists play more important roles than aggregated features in these datasets.
 In contrast, the accuracy of ``wo adjacency'' is better than that of ``wo aggregation'' in snap-patent.
 This indicates that the importance of aggregated features and adjacency lists also depends on datasets.
 These observations validate that the adaptive effect control on aggregated features and adjacency lists is required.

+\textbf{The importance of edge directions depends on the characteristics of datasets. } In citeseer, coraML, genius, ogbn-arxiv, and pokec, the variant ``wo directed'' achieves the best results.
+This implies that the information from undirected graphs is important for predicting the labels in these datasets.
+Also, directed graphs even work as noise in these datasets because the results of ``wo directed'' are slightly better than the original.
+In contrast, in arxiv-year, the variant ``wo undirected'' achieves the best result.
+Even though the graph structure and node features of ogbn-arxiv are exactly the same as arxiv-year, interestingly, the importance of directed and undirected graphs is different due to the difference in their prediction targets, i.e., research fields and publication years, respectively.
+These observations clarify that the adaptive effect control on directed and undirected graphs is effective.

-We also observe that ``wo transpose'' obtains lower results than A2DUG in most cases.
-We validate the effectiveness of using inverse edges in directed graphs.
+\textbf{The transposed edges give an additional signal to classification. } In most datasets, we observe that ``wo transpose'' obtains lower results than A2DUG.
+This validates the effectiveness of using inverse edges in directed graphs.
+Taking arxiv-year as an example, we conjecture that it is not only important which papers the paper cites but also which papers it is cited in, to correctly predict the publication year.

+Consequently, all the combinations of node representations and edge direction are necessary to stably achieve the state-of-the-art classification performance across diverse datasets.